 Pat brings incredible energy to his role as Executive Director of Open Studio.
 He is a strong believer in the Toronto Arts community and hopes to capitalize on the power of location while creating an international profile for Open Studio and its artist members.

-PROGRAMMING & OFFICE MANAGER
+PROGRAMMING & COMMUNICATIONS MANAGER

 Laura Bydlowska was born in Warsaw, Poland, and is currently living in Toronto.
 She obtained a BA (Hons.) in Art History and Studio Art from the University of Guelph and a Master’s in Museum Studies from the University of Toronto.
 As a graduate, she interned at the Royal Academy of Arts in London, England, and the Art Gallery of Ontario, Toronto, Canada.
 In 2008 Laura began an internship at Open Studio working with the Print Sales and Archives Manager.
 Later, she worked as an Exhibition Assistant for Open Studio’s Art Toronto Fair booth(2011-13) and was hired on as the Administrative Assistant in 2011.
 Laura became the Office Manager in 2014 and the Programming and Office Manager in 2018, and Communications Manager in 2021.

-SALES & ARCHIVE MANAGER
+CURATOR & COLLECTIONS MANAGER